Questions and answers for pharmacists

 Is it funded: one tube of Ovestin cream per month

 At the usual dose, one tube should last 3 months.
 One per month for hygiene reasons is not funded.

 Is it funded: How many inhalers or eyedrops or prescriptions for multiple people

-For this information and more, check the DHB Procedures manual.
+For this information and more, check the Procedures manual on the TAS website.